 Most booking agents for this tour accept payment in US Dollars, but they may or may not accept credit card.

-What’s Included in the Devil’s Pool Tour Price?
+What’s Included in the Devil’s Pool Victoria Falls Tour Price?

-The Devil’s Pool tour (Livingstone Island tour) includes the following:
+The Devil’s Pool Victoria Falls tour (AKA Livingstone Island tour) includes the following:

 - A five-minute boat ride from the Royal Livingstone Hotel to Livingstone Island.